Structurally Separated Uncertainty in Supervised Latent Variable Models: Limitations

 \section{Limitations}

-Credal CBM relies on (i) concept supervision and (ii) an ambiguity-related signal (e.g., multi-annotator disagreement) to calibrate aleatoric uncertainty.
-When concept annotations are unavailable, concept discovery \citep{sun2024concept} or LLM-generated concepts \citep{Yang_2023_CVPR} may help, but decomposition quality will depend on concept fidelity.
-Without multi-annotator labels, structural separation may still reduce EU--AU coupling, yet AU validity can be weaker; developing self/weakly-supervised ambiguity proxies is an important direction.
+Our framework relies on (i) supervised latent-variable structure with concept-level or basis-level supervision, and (ii) an ambiguity-related signal (e.g., multi-annotator disagreement) to calibrate aleatoric uncertainty.
+When concept annotations are unavailable, concept discovery~\citep{sun2024concept} or LLM-generated concepts~\citep{Yang_2023_CVPR} may help, but decomposition quality will depend on concept fidelity.
+On high-cardinality multi-label tasks like GoEmotions ($28$ classes), the AU head can fail to track $H[\widehat{p^*}]$ even with multi-annotator supervision: in our $\lambda_d = 0$ ablation (Appendix~\ref{app:robustness}), $\rho(\sigma_{\mathrm{ale}}, H)$ collapses to $0$ on GoEmotions despite working on CEBaB and HateXplain.
+We attribute this to label sparsity in the per-concept disagreement signal at high $K$; remedies (entropy thresholding, supervision via per-emotion intensity rather than presence) are left to future work.

 Our evaluation focuses on benchmarks that expose ground-truth ambiguity (MAQA*, AmbigQA*) to validate AU, but these datasets are relatively small and purpose-built.
 Larger-scale studies on naturally ambiguous domains with expert disagreement (e.g., medicine) are needed to assess deployment behavior.